Frequently Asked Questions

 We carry out police disclosure checks and work references on all new people.
-This ensures that new people have a squeaky-clean background when the work for us.
+This ensures that new people have a squeaky-clean background when they work for us.
 All new people attend a trial before they are employed by WLP.

 - What security measures do you take?

 To reduce security risks our vehicles aren’t marked or sign-written, so it isn’t obvious that you aren’t at home.
 We take data protection very seriously, your personal information is kept totally confidential and we adhere to GDPR.
 We also never put personal or address details on your door keys.

 - What happens in an emergency?

 We have a comprehensive health and safety policy (reviewed every year by a vet), which has to be followed by all staff.
 We avoid risks by not walking dogs in a group.
 However, if there is an incident we will always try to take your pet to your own vet.
 In the event of an emergency your pet will be taken to the nearest vets.
 We will contact you in this instance.

 - Does my dog need to be vaccinated?

 Only if they’re going to daycare or staying for their holidays.
 They need to be up to date with their vaccinations (including kennel cough).
 We will need to see your dogs’ vaccination record when you drop them off for boarding.

 - Is my dog suitable for home boarding?

 Home boarding is suitable for well-trained, house-trained, friendly, adult dogs.
 Male dogs have to be neutered.
 All dogs have to be up to date with vaccinations (including kennel cough).
 This ensures a relaxed environment for everyone.

 - How is my dog placed with a home boarder?